 There are two default user accounts that can access the Storage Sharing and FTP Server.
-They are Administrator and Guest (as shown in Figure 4-58).
+They are Administrator and Guest (as shown in Figure 4-52).
 Administrator has read/write access to Storage Sharing and can access FTP Server while Guest has read-only access to Storage Sharing and can not access FTP Server.

 User Account Management

-Add New User L
+Add New User

+-

-User Name Password Storage Authority FTP Access Modify
+Password Storage Authority FTP Access Modify

-admin admin Read and Write yes Edit Delete
+admin Read and Write yes Edit Delete

-guest guest Read Only no Edit Delete
+guest Read Only no Edit Delete

-Save
+) Password admin Password Storage Authority admin Read and Write) Password Storage Authority FTP Access admin Read and Write yes

-Figure 4-58 User Account Management
+Figure 4-52 User Account Management